-Medicaid provides low income Florida families with free or low-cost medical insurance to provide a basic level of medical care to all Florida residents.
+Medicaid provides low-income Florida families with free or low-cost medical insurance to provide a basic level of medical care to all Florida residents.
 Applying for Medicaid is a fairly complex process, requiring different steps based upon the manner in which you qualify.
 Some require the involvement of only the state government, while others involve the federal Social Security Administration.
-In this article, I break down the process step-by-step to make it simple for you and your family to get Medicaid coverage.

 - Child-only coverage